 Always tell your child's health care provider what medicines your child is taking.
 Also let them know about the medicines or herbs you bought without a prescription that your child takes.

 Ten days before the surgery, your child may be asked to stop taking aspirin, ibuprofen, warfarin (Coumadin), and any other medicines.
 These medicines make it hard for the blood to clot.
-Ask the provider which drugs your child should still take on the day of the surgery.
+Ask the surgeon which medicines your child should still take on the day of the surgery.

 On the day of the surgery:

-• Give the drugs your child's provider told you to give with a small sip of water.
+- Give the medicines your child's surgeon told you to give with a small sip of water.

-• Your child's provider will tell you when to arrive.
+- Your child's surgeon will tell you when to arrive.

 After the Procedure